chrisred/az-automation-gui-example/README.md

 1. Fork this repository in Github.
 It can be made private if wanted.
 2. Create a Resource Group in Azure as a target for the ARM template deployment.
 These steps use a group named `automation-gui-example`.
-3. Assign a Managed Identity permissions to create App Registrations with the following steps.
+3. Assign a Managed Identity permissions to create an App Registration with the following steps.
 This is used by the ARM template during deployment.

     1. Open a PowerShell Cloud Shell session and run the commands below to create the Managed Identity in the Resource Group.